 - Disadvantage: Many homeowners do not have equity and will need to negotiate a short sale.

 If a homeowner owes more on their property than the home currently worth, and the homeowner meets the lender’s qualification criteria, then the lender may allow the homeowner to sell the home for less than the amount owed in a short sale.

 A homeowner must have a hardship.
 There are many types of hardships.
 Some examples of hardships are:

 - Job loss

 - Excessive debt

-- Advantage: Typically better on credit rating and allows homeowner to avoid foreclosure.
-Homeowner may qualify for another mortgage in as little as 2 years.
+- Advantage: Typically better on credit rating and allows homeowners to avoid foreclosure.
+A homeowner may qualify for another mortgage in as little as 2 years.
 Public records will not reflect a foreclosure and may not create a deficiency judgment.

 - Disadvantage: Short sales require patience.
-The process requires the homeowners’ full cooperation and the need to contract with a trained and certified agent.
+The process requires the homeowners’ full cooperation and the need to contract with a trained and certified agent for foreclosure help.

 Get help with stopping foreclosure.
 Call today and schedule a no-obligation confidential consultation.
 Every situation is unique to every homeowner.
 Understand your options so that you may determine a solution best for you!